Leave in connection with pregnancy, after childbirth and in connection with adoption

 Who should I contact if I have questions?

-For more information see the website of the Parental Leave Fund (Fæðingarorlofssjóður).
-You can also get information by telephone at +354 515 4800.
+More information can be found on the website of the Parental Leave Fund.
+You can also obtain information by telephone at +354 515 4800.

 If you have any questions, please fill in our contact form.